 Call center analytics software captures and tracks all the important data about people who are calling in to call centers or who are being called by centers.

-We’ve gone into call analytics before, but in a nutshell, this software collects information like call time length, customer satisfaction, how many times a customer called to get a resolution.
-It can even use speech analytics software to gain a deeper understanding of what your customers are going through.
+Call analytics offers information like call time length, customer satisfaction, and how many times a customer called to get a resolution.
+It can even use speech analytics to gain a deeper understanding of your customer frustration.
 It does this by recording the various touchpoints a customer has with the contact center including hold time, number of calls a customer has made, and other relevant metrics from the self-service system.

 Metrics are then stored in a database within your call center software for later analysis.
 The data helps to measure agent performance and improve customer engagement.

 Sorting through that information to find the pieces offering insight to drive change in your business will help your call center agents to perform better.

 Customer experience can easily be improved by looking at data found within your call center software.

 When you look at these metrics, ask yourself what you can do to lower them.
 Is there a clear time when these numbers are higher?
 Are there kinds of questions that get asked that take longer?

 Answering these questions can help improve customer service.

 Customer service improves conversions.
 Your call center software holds a ton of information that can be used to determine where there are holes in your sales process.

-Look at how long each call lasts.
-If people drop off right away, chances are your opener isn’t very strong.
-The longer they stay on the line, the more interested they are, but pay attention to the moment they end the call.
+If customers drop off quickly and your call center suffers from a high abandonment rate, analyze your customer service approach.
+The longer callers stay on the line, the more interested they are but watch when they end the call.
 Listen to the recording to see what was happening at that time.